ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/basic_setup.md

 * `_topics`
 * `_resources`

-These directories will correspond to the *collections* that you define in the `_config.yml` file at a later step.
+These directories will correspond to the *collections* that you define in the `_config.yml` file which is our next step.

+# Setting up collections

+TODO: Add this in

+# Setting up the `index.md` file

+The `index.md` file defines the home page for the site, and it goes in the root of the site.
+It's structure will vary slightly from site to site, but we've described typical ones here:

+* An `index.md` for a site for a specific course in a specific quarter
+* An `index.md` for a general site for a course or a topic

+TODO: ADD THIS IN

 # Setting up the Gemfile and Gemfile.lock